skeith-dev/CS462-Capstone-Project/README.md

 Port number
 path for file to write to as a .txt

-After receiver information is entered
+After receiver information has been entered (press enter after typing file output path)

 For sender enter the prompted information:
 Packet size